Data Protection

 Don’t forget to pay your ICO fee!

 The UK Information Commissioner’s Office (ICO) has recently launched a campaign to send reminders to all UK registered companies to ensure that they comply with their legal obligation to pay an annual data protection fee, where this applies.
-This is the start of an extensive project by the ICO to ensure that the fee is paid by everyone who needs to pay it.
+This is the start of an extensive project to ensure that the ICO fee is paid by everyone who needs to pay it.

 Under the Data Protection Act 2018 organisations processing personal information are required to pay a data protection fee unless they are exempt – this fee replaces the old annual registration fee.
 If you are an organisation holding personal information for business purposes on any electronic device, including using CCTV for crime prevention purposes, it’s likely that you’ll need to pay the fee.
 The ICO maintain a public register of those registered, so your clients will be able to check whether you take your data protection obligations seriously.

 The amount of the data protection fee depends on a company’s size and annual turnover.
 There are three tiers of fee ranging from £40 and £2,900, but for most organisations it will be £40 or £60 (you can reduce the cost by £5 if you sign up by direct debit).
 As it’s a statutory fee, no VAT is payable on the fee.
 The ICO provides a useful self-assessment tool which will calculate how much you need to pay (see self-assessment) – and is definitely worth using to ensure that you are paying the correct amount.
 In terms of exceptions, charities pay £40 regardless of size or turnover and public authorities only need to go by staff numbers.
-There are a number of exemptions; you don’t need to pay a fee if you are processing personal data only for one or more of the following purposes: staff administration; judicial functions; maintaining a public register; accounts and records; not-for-profit purposes; advertising, marketing and PR; personal, family or household affairs and processing personal information without an automated system such as a computer.
+There are a number of exemptions.
+You don’t need to pay a fee if you are processing personal data only for one or more of the following purposes:

 The very fact that GDPR exists at all suggests that data protection is being taken more seriously than before.
 Although fines tend to be the ICO’S last resort, the data protection fee is going to be vital to the ICO if it’s to function properly as whilst money received from fines is passed to the Government, the data protection fee is used by the ICO to fund its data protection work.
 Clearly, if organisations ignore the requirement to pay en masse, this could drive the ICO to flex its muscles by making an example of some of them.